Hiroki Sekine

-Hiroki Sekine (関根 大輝, Sekine Hiroki) is a Japanese professional footballer who plays as a right back for French club Reims and the Japan national team.
+Hiroki Sekine (関根 大輝, Sekine Hiroki) is a Japanese professional footballer who plays as a right back for German club Holstein Kiel, on loan from French side Reims, and the Japan national team.

 Club career

 Born in Shizuoka, Sekine attended the Shizuoka Gakuen High School.
 He won the All Japan High School Soccer Tournament in 2019 with his high school team as a back-up center back.
 After graduating from high school in 2021, he was didn't receive any contract offer from professional clubs, leading him to enter the Takushoku University.
 Here, he was repositioned to play as a right back.

+Kashiwa Reysol

 In May 2023, Kashiwa Reysol announced the signature of Sekine from 2025 and registered him in the squad as a "specially designated player".
 On 24 May 2023, he made his professional debut in his team's 0–1 away defeat against Kashima Antlers, as part of the 2023 J.League Cup.
 He officially joined Kashiwa Reysol, one year earlier than the scheduled transfer.
 He quickly gain a starter spot at the club, starting in all 7 J1 League games before leaving the team to participate in the U-23 Asian Cup.